 There were also some striking instances of clairvoyance.
 In one instance a young woman said she could ‘see’ her little daughter back at home in her kitchen taking advantage of her absence to hunt for the cookie jar.
 She then reported that the child, perched on a chair and rummaging through the cabinets, had knocked over a glass sugar bowl which had shattered, spilling sugar everywhere.
 She forgot this episode, but later, when she was making some coffee, she couldn’t find the sugar bowl, and was informed by her husband that their daughter had ‘made a mess while looking for cookies’, knocking the bowl from the shelf and smashing it.

-I expect among other things the SPR event will focus on these sorts of experiments, and perhaps speculate about how they might be updated in the light of techniques developed since the ban on psychedelics in the mid 1960s.
+Among other things the SPR event will focus on these sorts of experiments, and I guess will speculate about how they might be updated in the light of techniques developed since the ban on psychedelics in the mid 1960s.
 Which is all good, and will be interesting to hear about.
-But in a way, imposing this sort of scientific inquiry on something so intensely subjective can seem like a distraction from its central meaning.
-Reading Varieties the idea of psychic operation for once seemed positively humdrum amid the chaotic passion and force of the hallucinogenic experience.
-This is so often a journey into a world of images, symbols and meanings; of sudden crashing insights about the self, and life circumstances, that heal and transform; or of epic five-hour struggles with monsters, gods and demons.
+But in a way, a focus on psi can seem like a distraction from its central meaning.
+Reading Varieties, the notion of psychic operation for once seemed positively humdrum amid the chaotic passion and force of the event as a subjective experience.
+This is so often a journey into a world of images, symbols and meanings; of sudden crashing insights about the self, that heal and transform; or of epic five-hour struggles with monsters, gods and demons.

-Alas, that’s something I’m unlikely ever to experience even if the ban is lifted, as for (mild) medical reasons I’m probably contraindicated as a subject.
+Alas, that’s something I’m unlikely ever to experience, as for (mild) medical reasons I’m probably contraindicated as a subject.
 But just reading about it can be breathtaking too.